Pleio/elasticsearch/README.md

         $CONFIG->elasticsearch_index = 'pleio-dev';

-3. Activate the plugin through the Elgg admin panel, make sure you deactivated the search and search_advanced plugin.
+3. Activate the plugin through the Elgg admin panel.
 4. Create the index and mappings in Elasticsearch by running:

         php console.php es:index:reset